AtharvKulkarni22/PATSSEL/README.md

 # PATSSEL

 Code for **Debug or Regenerate?
 Test-Guided Selection for LLM Code Repair**.
+Authors: Atharv Kulkarni, Archiki Prasad, Vivek Srikumar, Elias Stengel-Eskin, Hyunji Lee and Mohit Bansal

 In this paper we introduce PATSSEL.
 PATSSEL generates a regenerated candidate and a debugged candidate, evaluates them with verifier tests, and selects the candidate with the higher verifier-test pass rate.
-This repository contains the training and inference code used for the results in the main table.
+This repository contains the training and inference code used for the recreating the results.

 ## Setup